SOTAmat/ft8_encoder/README.md

 # What to do with it

-To build on linus: run `make`.
+To build on linux: run `make`.
 Then run `gen_ft8` (run it without parameters to check what parameters are supported).

 # References and credits